rwieruch/blog_iamliesa_content/blog/food-intolerances-symptoms-diagnosis/index.md

 # Why Is It Important To Identify And Neutralize Food Sensitivities?

-Many symptoms of a food sensitivity reaction only bother us for a short while, but there may be **long term consequences** of repeat reactions.
-Thus if left untreated, allergies and food sensitivities can have a serious impact on your quality of life.
+Many symptoms of a food sensitivity reaction only bother us for a short while, but there may be **long term consequences**of repeat reactions.
+Thus, if left untreated, allergies and food sensitivities can have a serious impact on your quality of life.
 Consequences vary from **increased risk of health problems to decreased brain function and mood instability**.
 There even is a risk of **chronic diseases** ([9](http://www.food-detective.ch/pages/wissenschaftliche-informationen/papers/09.pdf)) and **illnesses** such as ([10](https://www.foodintol.com/health-risks-of-untreated-food-intolerance)):

 * Anaemia

 Auto-immune conditions like:

 * Rheumatoid arthritis
 * Diabetes Type I
 * Graves’ disease